lyoben/docker_nginx_firsthtml/README.md

 EOF
 ```

-Check the Service endpoint is correctly assosciated to the Pod
+Check Service endpoint is correctly assosciated to Pod

 ```